Platonic-Systems/generics-sop-examples/draft.md

       where
         anamorphismProduct :: forall y1 ys1.
 (IsRoute y1, SListI ys1) => Proxy (y1 ': ys1) -> Maybe (I y1, Proxy ys1)
-        anamorphismProduct Proxy = case sList @ys1 of SNil -> do
+        anamorphismProduct Proxy = case sList @ys1 of -- We "case match" on the rest of the products, to handle the scenario -- of there being exactly one product.
+          SNil -> do
             -- Recurse into the only product argument guard $ not $ null rest